chekanov/ZWIBuilder/README.md

 Here are the steps to create a ZWI file:

-(1) First, perfom search using factseek.org and find sime article from WP.
-View it.
+(1) First, perfom search using factseek.org and find some article from WP.
+LOok at this article.
 This step prepares the article, checks internal links and create well-formatted document structure on factseek.org.
-It also creates verious cached images for equaitions etc. on the external source like WP)
+It also creates verious cached images for equaitions etc. on the external source.

-(2) Run this program as this:
+(2) Run this program as:

 ````
 chmod 755 ARUN
-ARUN [URL]
+./ARUN [URL]
 ````

-where URL points to factseek.org document.
-Note that this can only work if you run this program within about 1 h of viewing, since cached images may desapeare on the external source.
+where URL points to the factseek.org document.
+Note that this can only work if you run this program within about 1 h of viewing, since cached images may be removed  on the external source.
 For example, view this article first:

 ````
 https://factseek.org/r/wikipedia.php?q=Quark